GlacierSG/Notes/ctf/crypto/aes/aes.md

 key = os.urandom(16) # generate 16 byte key
 aes = AES.new(key, AES.MODE_ECB)

-msg = b'This is the messaege that will be encrypted'
+msg = b'This is the message that will be encrypted'

 padded = pad(msg)
 assert len(padded) % 16 == 0